nprapps/nprapps.github.com/_posts/2014-09-08-how-to-setup-the-npr-app-template-for-you-and-your-news-org.markdown

 With your development environment and environment variables set, we can start hacking on the template.

-All of the configuration you will need to change lives in [`app_config.py`](http://blog.apps.npr.org/2014/07/29/everything-our-app-template-does.html).
+All of the configuration you will need to change lives in ['app_config.py'](http://blog.apps.npr.org/2014/07/29/everything-our-app-template-does.html).
 Open that file in your text editor of choice.
 We will edit a few of the NPR-specific defaults in this file.

 Change the following variables:

-- `GITHUB_USERNAME`: Change this to your (or your news org’s) Github username.
+- 'GITHUB_USERNAME': Change this to your (or your news org’s) Github username.
-- `PRODUCTION_S3_BUCKETS`, `STAGING_S3_BUCKETS` and `ASSETS_S3_BUCKET`: You should change these dictionaries to the three buckets you have setup for this purpose.
+- 'PRODUCTION_S3_BUCKETS', 'STAGING_S3_BUCKETS' and 'ASSETS_S3_BUCKET': You should change these dictionaries to the three buckets you have setup for this purpose.
 We also have a backup production bucket in case apps.npr.org goes down for any reason.
 Be sure to note the region of each S3 bucket.
-- `COPY_GOOGLE_DOC_URL`: Technically, the default Google Spreadsheet for our projects is viewable by anyone with the link, but you should make your own and use that as the [default spreadsheet](https://docs.google.com/a/tylerjfisher.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdHZuX1UycXplRlBfLVB0UVNldHJYZmc&usp=drive_web#gid=1) for your projects.
+- 'COPY_GOOGLE_DOC_URL': Technically, the default Google Spreadsheet for our projects is viewable by anyone with the link, but you should make your own and use that as the [default spreadsheet](https://docs.google.com/a/tylerjfisher.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdHZuX1UycXplRlBfLVB0UVNldHJYZmc&usp=drive_web#gid=1) for your projects.
 That way, you can change the default sheet style for your projects.
-For each individual project, you will want to make a copy of your template post and update the URL in the individual project's `app_config.py`.
+For each individual project, you will want to make a copy of your template post and update the URL in the individual project's 'app_config.py'.
-- `GOOGLE_ANALYTICS: ACCOUNT_ID`: We love you, but we don’t want to see the pageviews for your stuff in our analytics.
+- 'GOOGLE_ANALYTICS: ACCOUNT_ID': We love you, but we don’t want to see the pageviews for your stuff in our analytics.
 Please change this to you or your news org’s ID.
-- `DISQUS_API_KEY`: If you want to use Disqus comments, retrieve your public Disqus API key and paste it as the value for this variable.
+- 'DISQUS_API_KEY': If you want to use Disqus comments, retrieve your public Disqus API key and paste it as the value for this variable.
-- `DISQUS_SHORTNAME`: We configure different Disqus shortnames for different deployment targets.
-You can set yours in the [`configure_targets()` function](https://github.com/nprapps/app-template/blob/master/app_config.py#L167-L188) in `app_config.py`
+- 'DISQUS_SHORTNAME': We configure different Disqus shortnames for different deployment targets.
+You can set yours in the ['configure_targets()' function](https://github.com/nprapps/app-template/blob/master/app_config.py#L167-L188) in 'app_config.py'

-You will also notice the variables `PRODUCTION_SERVERS` and `STAGING_SERVERS`.
+You will also notice the variables 'PRODUCTION_SERVERS' and 'STAGING_SERVERS'.
 Our app template is capable of deploying cron jobs and Flask applications to live servers.
 We do this for apps like our [Playgrounds app](http://playgroundsforeveryone.com).

 If you are going to use these server-side features, you will want to create a couple EC2 boxes for this purpose.
 As our defaults show, you can either create a full URL for this box or just use an elastic IP.